Skyfighter64/skyfighter64.github.io/_posts/2024-10-21-Driving-Around.md

 For future use I also added some functions to retrieve the current speed and driving direction from the motor.

 The resulting code can be found in [motor_driver.cpp](https://github.com/Skyfighter64/Robocore/blob/main/src/core/motor_driver.cpp) inside my [Robocore](https://github.com/Skyfighter64/Robocore) project.

-# todo explain shorthand what the script can do
+It contains a class representing one motor with its GPIO pins and interacts with the motor controller to provide functions for getting and setting the motor speed.

 ## Inverse Kinematics